smartycope/ezregex/README.md

 - Note that I have camelCase and snake_case versions of each of the functions, because I waver back and forth between which I like better.
 Both versions function identically.
 ### Positionals
 #### These differentiate the *string* starting with a sequence, and a *line* starting with a sequence.
 Do note that the start of the string is also the start of a line.
 These can also be called without parameters to denote the start/end of a string/line without something specific having to be next to it.
+- stringStart
+- stringEnd
-- stringStartsWith
+- lineStart
-- stringEndsWith
+- lineEnd
-- lineStartsWith
+- wordBoundary
+	- Matches the boundary of a word, i.e. the empty space between a word character and not a word character, or the end of a string.
-- lineEndsWith
+- notWordBoundary
+	- The opposite of `wordBoundary`
 ### Literals
 - tab
 - space